-Did you ever want to remove a nut or bolt that is rounded off?
+Did you ever want to remove a rounded-off nut or bolt?
 Remove a slotted screw that has a badly worn slot?
 Or, remove a Phillips head screw that is rounded out?

 This is how it is done, and it probably works 90% of the time or more.
-All of my mechanics had a container of valve grinding compound among their tools.
+All my mechanics had a container of valve grinding compound among their tools.
 It used to come in a two-sided metal tin.
 I recently bought this one, and it came in a two-sided plastic container.
 One side has the coarse grind and the other fine grinding compound.
-The stuff is cheap from your local automotive parts place, or Amazon Prime.
+The stuff is cheap from your local automotive parts place or Amazon Prime.

 I put my watch into the photo to show a perspective.

-A magnetic door catch fell apart, and to fix it, I needed to remove two Philips head screws.
-They were old and had been abused, so I dipped just the tip of my screwdriver into the fine side, and that worked perfectly to remove the screws.
+A magnetic door catch fell apart; to fix it; I needed to remove two Philips head screws.
+They were old and had been abused, so I dipped just the tip of my screwdriver into the fine side, which worked perfectly to remove the screws.

 If you are busting a hex head bolt or nut loose, be sure to use a 6 point socket, never a 12 point.
-This tip added by Mike Cecchini.
+This tip was added by Mike Cecchini.

 I hope that you will find this to be useful.